About the Inspector-General for Emergency Management

-IGEM will play a key role in ensuring that all reviews and evaluations undertaken facilitate the ongoing improvement of emergency management arrangements and support the achievement of desired community outcomes.
+IGEM plays a key role in ensuring that all evaluations and reviews undertaken facilitate the ongoing improvement of emergency management arrangements and support the achievement of desired community outcomes.

 Welcome to the Inspector-General for Emergency Management

-Established on 1 July 2014, the Inspector-General for Emergency Management is providing assurance to government and the community in respect of emergency management arrangements in Victoria and fostering their continuous improvement.
+The Inspector-General for Emergency Management is an independent statutory role providing assurance to government and the community in respect of emergency management arrangements in Victoria and fostering their continuous improvement